MantisVision/webUtils/docs/aframe.md

 - buffer: size of data buffer
 - loop: marks if the video should loop after it ends
 - volume: volume level from 0 (mute) to 1 (full volume)
+- time: current timestamp of the video (can be used for e.g. progress bar)

 #### Event listeners
 ryskurl listens for the following events that you can emit on its element (i.e. ``<a-entity>`` or